-A number of legal proceedings are pending against DallasNews.
-In the opinion of management, liabilities, if any, arising from these legal proceedings would not have a material adverse effect on DallasNews' results of operations, liquidity or financial condition.
+Currently, there is a legal proceeding pending against DallasNews.
+In the opinion of management, liabilities, if any, arising from this legal proceeding would not have a material adverse effect on DallasNews' results of operations, liquidity or financial condition.
 DallasNews and its subsidiaries may be subject to litigation, including matters relating to alleged libel or defamation, governmental proceedings and investigations.
 Adverse determinations in any such matters could require DallasNews to make monetary payments or result in other sanctions or findings that could adversely affect the Company's business, financial condition and results of operations.
 Insurance coverage, if any, may not be adequate to cover all costs and/or losses.
 In some instances, the Company may have a contractual obligation from a third-party to indemnify liabilities related to litigation or governmental investigation, but if the third-party fails to indemnify us, the Company would be responsible for monetary damages.